MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-r-visuals.md

    ![](media/desktop-r-visuals/r-visuals-3.png)
 2. When you add an R visual to a report, **Power BI Desktop** does the following:

-   a) A placeholder R visual image appears on the report canvas.
+   - A placeholder R visual image appears on the report canvas.

-   b) The **R script editor** appears along the bottom of the center pane.
+   - The **R script editor** appears along the bottom of the center pane.

    ![](media/desktop-r-visuals/r-visuals-4.png)
 3. Next, add fields you want to consume in your R script to the **Values** section in the **Fields** well, just as you would with any other **Power BI Desktop** visual.
 Only fields that have been added to the **Fields** well are available to your R script, and you can add new fields, or remove unneeded fields from the **Fields** well while working on your R script in the **Power BI Desktop R script editor**. **Power BI Desktop** automatically detects which fields you have added or removed.